- Food and beverage

 Like most crops, hemp grows best with added fertilizers such as phosphorous or nitrogen and, similar to most crops, is prone to pests and pathogens such as fungus and insects.

 Hemp holds incredible promise across a host of industries.
 From cleaner construction to more sustainable agriculture, hemp plants have immense environmental, economic, and nutritional potential.
+But it’s important to understand how hemp and marijuana are different—and know how the laws that govern the two species of cannabis vary.

 The hemp industry, much like the CBD market, is projected to grow tremendously in the coming years, and with it, an influx of products and promises.
 However, in the absence of agronomic standards and federal guidelines, it’s important to be an informed consumer and recognize both the promise and limitations of this emerging industry.